data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-flower-solution

-*Solution*.
-As in the regression example, we can do a decent job of classification with our eyes.
+*Solution.* As in the regression example, we can do a decent job of classification with our eyes.
 If $(X\_1,X\_2)$ is located where there are lots of green observations, we would predict its classification as green, and similarly for blue and red.
 Let's think about how to approach this task mathematically.

 To start, let's proceed using our knowledge of the joint distribution of $(X\_1,X\_2,Y)$.
 The predictor which has minimal misclassification probability is the one which maps $(x\_1,x\_2)$ to the classification with maximal conditional probability given $(x\_1,x\_2)$.
 For example, if the conditional distribution on $\\{\mathrm{R},\mathrm{G},\mathrm{B}\\}$ given $(x\_1,x\_2)$ were $\\\{45\\%, 30\\%, 25\\%\\\}$, then we would guess a classification of [[R|G|B]] for the point $(x\_1, x\_2)$.